Rubie is a distinctive choice, ranked #1809 in 2025. Your child is likely to be the only Rubie in their class.

 Common questions about the name Rubie

 Unlikely.
-With around 23 UK babies named Rubie per year, your child will almost certainly be the only Rubie in her class, and possibly the only one in the whole school.
+With around 16 UK babies named Rubie per year, your child will almost certainly be the only Rubie in their class, and possibly the only one in the whole school.

 Rubie is a distinctive choice sitting outside the mainstream UK top names.
 Parents choosing less common names often find their children appreciate the individuality as they grow up, rarely needing to add an initial to distinguish themselves.